picosmos/Yggdrasil/Edda.md

 - User interface for adjusting settings such as colour
 - Prevent map reload upon tile source change
 - Script to facilitate initial setup
+- cut paths in UI for points which has travel speed > 35km/h.
+Still include the points. maybe make this adjustable, but Query parameters persistable again.